-The Company was incorporated on 7 August 2020 and this is the second set of financial statements with the income statement comparatives being for the 14 month period to 30 September 2021.
-The Company is a wholly owned subsidiary of easyJet plc, and part of the easyJet Group which operates in the UK and across Europe.
-It has no direct employees as management and administration services are provided by a fellow Group company. easyJet plc and all of its subsidiaries (the "Group") is managed on a unified basis, and a full strategic report for the year may be found on pages 1 to 71 of easyJet plc's published Annual Report and Accounts for the year ended 30 September 2022.
+The Company, incorporated on 7 August 2020, is a wholly owned subsidiary of easyJet plc, and part of the easyJet Group which operates in the UK and across Europe.
+It has no direct employees as management and administration services are provided by a fellow Group company, easyJet plc and all of its subsidiaries (the "Group") is managed on a unified basis, and a full strategic report for the year may be found on pages 1 to 70 of easyJet plc's published Annual Report and Accounts for the year ended 30 September 2023.